 About the Temple Riders Association

-The Temple Riders Association (TRA) has now grown to international status.
-With organized Chapters throughout the United States and international groups in Brisbane and Sidney, Australia, our membership will soon exceed 600.
+The Temple Riders Association (TRA) has organized Chapters throughout the United States, our membership will soon exceed 600.
 Our on-going objective is to find additional like-minded riders who prefer not to schedule rides on Sundays unless absolutely necessary*, who maintain Christian standards, who do not use alcohol or tobacco, and are free from profanity and off-color stories.

 TRA Members are as diverse